-Check out our Waterloo Magazine website, enjoy our feature stories, see what your fellow alumni have been up to and catch the latest news from around campus.
+Check out our Waterloo Magazine website, enjoy our feature stories, see what your fellow alumni have been up to and catch up on the latest news from around campus.

-The University of Waterloo Magazine Advisory Board is a five-member, alumni volunteer advisory committee whose goal it is to advise on content for the Waterloo Magazine.
-This board also has one staff/faculty representative that sits on it too.
+The University of Waterloo Magazine Advisory Board is a five-member alumni volunteer advisory committee whose goal is to advise on content for the Waterloo Magazine.
+This board also has one staff/faculty representative.

-All alumni of the University of Waterloo are eligible to serve as members of the University of Waterloo Magazine Advisory Board, though we typically look for alumni with a background in communications (print and digital).
+All alumni are eligible to serve as members of the University of Waterloo Magazine Advisory Board; however, most often alumni with a background in communications (print and digital) are considered.

 Magazine Advisory Board Members

 James M. Skidmore, Professor of Germanic and Slavic Studies